DrewAlderfer/DrewAlderfer.github.io/index.md

 looking forward to getting the practical experience using the tools and techniques of data-science, and deepening my understanding an interaction with those tools as I move forward to pursue a new career in a related field after graduation.

+## Phase 3 Blog

+The during the last phase I spend a fair amount of time learning about the ast module in the Python standard library.
+AST stands for 'Abstract Syntax Tree' and refers to an abstract representation of a programming language.
+The ast in python is used as a step in code parsing during the compiling process.
+The broad outline of the Python runtime compilation process is:
+1. code
+2. abstract syntax tree
+3. bit-code
+4. binary program (what actually runs on the CPU)

+The purpose of the abstract syntax tree is to represent the code as a nested or 'tree' structure where the branches are objects in objects.
+The ast module gives programmers access to this representation built in to python and is often used for code parsing in static code analysis.
+Static code analysis is the process for trying to understand what a program or block of code does without running it.
+It is used in linters (error checkers) and LSPs (Language Server Protocols).

+The ast module provides a very powerful tool for doing any type of code analysis and manipulation.
+Continuing with my goals in the last blog post I started using it to automate documentation and note taking tasks related to the canvas content.

+Before I was using regular expressions to try to find patterns and locate important information but ASTs provide a much more direct and reliable way to identify objects and structures within code blocks.
+Using ast resulted in a much more robust and useful form of identification.

+Next steps:
+Use regex to format and abstract identified objects as their base form.
+Use LSP to get doc-strings and signature help for each returned object.
+Use a second pass with the ast module to locate examples of usage in the code base.